TeemuKoivisto/simple-gatsby-typescript-blog-infra/README.md

 ### Order of creating the stacks

 0. Buy your domain.
-Here's my instructions xxxlink.
 Add either your domain or a new subdomain name to `gatsby-blog/config/staging/dns.yaml`.
 0.1 Create your goddamn buckit with the Gatsby assets???
 1. Launch dns: `cd gatsby-blog && sceptre launch-stack staging dns`.
 2. Go to AWS console, add your subdomain and SSL certificate manually [instructions](https://github.com/TeemuKoivisto/-simple-gatsby-typescript-blog-infra/tree/master/gatsby-blog/manual-stacks).